AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 1. Create a directory under `app/i18n`.

-   For example, Magento language packages are located in `app/i18n/magento`
+   For example, Commerce language packages are located in `app/i18n/magento`

 1. Add required license files.
 1. Add [`composer.json`][] that specifies dependencies for your language package.